-Dennis Gingerich is the Husband of Linda 42+ yrs., a Dad x3, Grandpa x4, Founding Pastor at Cape Christian, Baton-Passing Legacy-Leaving Leader, Blogger, Police Chaplain and Nature Photographer.
+Dennis Gingerich is the Husband of Linda 46+ yrs., a Dad x3, Grandpa x5, Founding Pastor at Cape Christian, Baton-Passing Legacy-Leaving Leader, Blogger, Police Chaplain, Successions Consultant and Professional Nature Photographer.

-FAMILY – Dennis and Linda have three adult married children who live in Fort Myers, Tampa and Jacksonville.
-Their oldest granddaughters are 11 and 7.
-Their two youngest grandchildren are twins, a boy and a girl, born in July 2013.
+Dennis and Linda have three adult married children who live in Fort Myers, Tampa and Jacksonville.
+Their five grand children range in age from 15 to 3.

 COMMUNITY – Beyond his work at Cape Christian, Dennis serves the community.
 Dennis coached youth soccer for 13 years and has been the lead chaplain for the Cape Coral Police Department since 1996.
 In addition, he just finished serving 9 years as a board member (and most recently as board chair) for the Cape Coral Community Foundation, is a volunteer with the Eagle Watch program in Cape Coral and loves to mentor community leaders.
 Dennis was a 2003 finalist for “Citizen of the Year” for Cape Coral and the 2018 recipient of the “Elmer Tabor Generosity Award” which “recognizes outstanding community philanthropists who have a record of exceptional generosity, show civic and charitable responsibility, and demonstrate leadership that inspires others to a life of generosity.”

 The mission of Dennis is to inspire transformissional living in others.
 Dennis has passionately empowered the transformation of young leaders as they discover their calling, develop their character, refine their gifts and intentionally engage in their mission.
 He also realizes that older adults often coast as they near retirement.
 In addition, they fear uncharted territory, being irrelevant, or being pushed to the curb by the younger generations.
 This blog is designed to inspire young and older adults to live with intentionality and leave a significant legacy — honoring the past, celebrating the present with an eager eye toward the future.